Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 The CPF Board will also seek a court order requiring the employer to pay outstanding CPF contributions and late payment interest.

-Failure to pay employee’s share of CPF contributions despite recovering employee’s share from his/her wages may result in a fine up to $10,000 and/or up to 7 years’ imprisonment.
+Failure to pay an employee’s share of CPF contributions despite recovering the employee’s share from his/her wages may result in a fine of up to $10,000 and/or up to 7 years’ imprisonment.

 Find out how you can do it all with Payboy